open-neuromorphic/open-neuromorphic.github.io/content/english/neuromorphic-computing/hardware/akida-brainchip/index.md

 The second generation Akida platform adds capabilities such as support for 8-bit weights/activations, improved vision transformer acceleration, multi-pass sequential processing, and configurable local scratchpads to optimize memory access.
 It is designed to run larger neural networks across multiple chips while minimizing latency.

+The AKD1000 version was released in January 2022 and can be purchased online [directly from BrainChip](https://shop.brainchipinc.com/).
+As yet, the subsequent versions AKD1500 and AKD2000 are not available for purchase, however, the MetaTF SDK has already been updated to reflect the additional capabilities of the AKD2000 chip.
+This can lead to confusion when training models that will be mapped to the AKD1000 chip due to certain incompatibilities in the API and deprecated functions.

+### Neurons and synapses

+Akida does not support LIF neurons.
+Instead, it operates similarly to an event camera, converting pixels to events and using Rank Order Coding (ROC) to encode the input.
+An Akida core can contain tens of thousands of neurons, although the total number of neurons that can be mapped to the hardware varies with the model type.

+Synaptic weights can have a width of `1`, `2`, `4` or `8` bits.
+However, when creating quantised models, care should be taken that the input layer have the same number of bits as the input data (cf. notes about training below).

 ### Training

 Akida leverages standard machine learning frameworks like TensorFlow and development platforms like Edge Impulse for model training and deployment.
 BrainChip also provides complementary software tools like [MetaTF](https://doc.brainchipinc.com/index.html#) to optimize models for the Akida hardware.
 Pre-built Akida-compatible models are also offered through a [model zoo](https://doc.brainchipinc.com/model_zoo_performance.html).